Joscolgan/bter_population_genomics/README.md

 Colgan TJ, Arce AN, Gill RJ, Ramos Rodrigues A, Kanteh A, Li L, Chittka L, Wurm Y.

 The present repository contains scripts for:
-- 1) The quality assessment of raw sequencing data using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
+- The quality assessment of raw sequencing data using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
-- 2) Filtering of raw Illumina FASTQ data (data_analysis/) using the following steps:
+- Filtering of raw Illumina FASTQ data (data_analysis/) using the following steps:
-- a) Adaptor identification and removal using [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic).
+- 1) Adaptor identification and removal using [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic).
-- b) Interleaving of adaptor removed pairs using [Khmer](https://github.com/dib-lab/khmer).
+- 2) Interleaving of adaptor removed pairs using [Khmer](https://github.com/dib-lab/khmer).
 - The alignment and variant calling of filtered Illumina FASTQ data (data_analysis/)
 - The assessment of population structure and admixture (population_structure_analyses/)
 - Investigate signatures of selection, including: